Sierra Leone loses a great grandad of the country’s post-independence politics

 He will be missed by his several Grand and Great Grand Children; Sons in law – Mr Sonny Roberts and Mr Desmond Conteh; Daughter in law – Mrs Elizabeth Pratt; several nieces, nephews and cousins.

-Professor Solomon AJ Pratt served in various ministerial capacity in the APC Government of Dr Siaka P Stevens, including: Minister of Economic Development; Minister of Foreign Affairs; Minister of Transport and Communications; and Minister of Internal Affairs.
+Professor Solomon AJ Pratt served in various ministerial capacity in the APC Government of Dr Siaka P Stevens, including: Minister of Economic Development; Minister of Foreign Affairs; Minister of Trade and Industry; Minister of Transport and Communications; and Minister of Internal Affairs.
 He also served as Attorney – General of Sierra Leone.

 At time of death, Professor Pratt was the Oldest Barrister and Solicitor of the Bench in Sierra Leone.